Signed in as:

 Editor#1: I don't read a lot of romance novels.
 But I can definitely say that what you did in Part Three was excellent!
 Overall, I think you touch on relevant topics--like Christian dating, anxiety, and even divorce--in a classy and entertaining way.
 Your intimate scenes were great, and I liked the subtle message that you can have morals and be spicy too.

 L.C.
-RENIE: Thank you... those words are really encouraging for my first step out on faith novel. :)
+RENIE: Thank you... those words are encouraging for my first step out on the faith novel. :)

 Editor#2: Author's manuscript contents which I enjoyed very much.
 In terms of the book's strengths, there are several that stand out.
 First, your choice of narrator.
 I've never read a book written from the perspective of a biracial person with albinism, so in this sense, the story is unique.
 Many people are aware of albinism, but as an identity, it's not well represented in the media or entertainment overall, so it's great to see this condition receive some attention, and to illustrate that this condition is no barrier to a rich, full, and successful life.
 I also admired that Alexandria was dealing with a mental illness, but that also didn't prevent her from living a full, active, three-dimensional life.

 L.C.
 RENIE: Thank you for pointing out the several strengths in the novel.
-It's important for me to used diversity and stigma health conditions in my work projects.
+I need to use diversity and stigma health conditions in my work projects.

 Editor#3: This was one of the best projects we've had the project of reading for this year -- and indeed, there has been a lot.
 The material was very interesting and the content was well consolidated for positive reception.
 Certainly put us on the edge of our seat, and we are really craving for more!

 L.C.
 RENIE: Thank you...
-It's really exciting to feel my writing isn't in vain to shine light on sensitive subjects with hope, love, compassion, and encouragement.
+It's inspiring to feel my writing isn't in vain to shine a light on sensitive subjects with hope, love, compassion, and encouragement.